By Diane Small

 If you’ve been following Eluxe Animal Aid, you’ll know that we are passionate here about conserving endangered species and protecting the rights of animals, especially those that demonstrate sharp intelligence and awareness.

-What that entails is not, obviously, giving animals ‘human rights’, but instead protecting them from harm, such as using them in medical testing or research.
-It also means recognising these animals should not be treated as resources for human exploitation, but as beings with thoughts, feelings, personalities and cultures.
-In 2002, Germany guaranteed rights to all animals, becoming the first EU country to do so, but New Zealand preceded that move in 1999, when they granted basic rights to great apes.
-The Balearic Parliament followed suit in 2008, and now India has granted dolphins the same rights.
+What that entails is not, obviously, giving animals ‘human rights’, but instead protecting them from grievous harm, such as using them in medical testing or research.
+It also means recognising that these animals should not be treated as resources for human exploitation, but as beings with thoughts, feelings, personalities and cultures.
+In fact, steps have been taken to do this – in 2002, Germany guaranteed rights to all animals, becoming the first EU country to do so, but New Zealand preceded that move in 1999, when they granted basic rights to great apes.
+The Balearic Parliament followed suit in 2008 – and now India has granted dolphins the same rights.
+And with good reason.

 “The majority of dolphins and whales in captivity have been sourced through wild captures in Japan, in Taiji, in the Caribbean, in the Solomon Islands and parts of Russia.
 These captures are very violent,” said Puja Mitra from the Federation of Indian Animal Protection Organizations (FIAPO) in an interview with DW magazine.